duggytuxy/malicious_ip_addresses/README.md

 Etc.

-PS: this list will be updated every 24/48h
+PS: both lists will be updated every 24/48h